awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 Note that Amazon MSK does not support SASL/PLAIN authentication\.

+### Authentication and authorization Errors<a name="msk-permissions-errors"></a>

+If any of the required permissions to consume data from the Amazon MSK cluster are missing, Lambda displays an error message in the event source mapping under **LastProcessingResult**\.

+The following error message results from authorization errors\.

+**Example Cluster failed to authorize Lambda**
+For SASL/SCRAM, the provided user does not have all of the required Kafka ACL permissions:
++ DescribeConfigs Cluster
++ Describe Group
++ Read Group
++ Describe Topic
++ Read Topic
+For IAM access control, the execution role is missing one or more of the permissions required to access the group or topic\.
+To add the missing permissions to the role, see the example in [Additional function permissions for IAM authorization](#msk-permissions-iam-auth)
+When you create either Kafka ACLs or an IAM policy with the required kafka\-cluster permissions listed previously, you must specify the topic and group as resources\.
+The topic name must match the topic in the event source mapping and the group name must match the event source mapping’s UUID\.
+After you add the required permissions to the execution role, there might be a delay of several minutes before the changes take effect\.

+The following error message results from authentication failures\.

+**Example SASL authentication failed**
+For SASL/SCRAM, this failure indicates that the provided username and password are invalid\.
+For IAM access control, the execution role is missing `kafka-cluster:Connect` permissions for the cluster\.
+Add this permission to the role and specify the cluster ARN as a resource\.
+You might see this error intermittently if the cluster rejects connections because it reached the TCP connection limit set by [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/limits.html)\.
+Lambda backs off and retries until a connection is successful\.
+The last processing result will eventually change to “OK” after Lambda successfully connects to and polls from the cluster\.

 ## Network configuration<a name="services-msk-vpc-config"></a>

 Lambda must have access to the Amazon Virtual Private Cloud \(Amazon VPC\) resources associated with your Amazon MSK cluster\.
 We recommend that you deploy AWS PrivateLink [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html) for Lambda and AWS Security Token Service \(AWS STS\)\.
 If authentication is required, also deploy a VPC endpoint for Secrets Manager\.